 We also use your information to administer, support, improve and develop our business generally and to enforce our legal rights.

-We may also use the information that we collect about you for marketing purposes, eg:
+We may also use the information that we collect about you for marketing purposes (in accordance with our processing grounds below), eg:

 - to provide communications about us and other services we provide that may be of interest to you, eg sending you newsletters;

 - to contact you about other activities and events that we may undertake.